Our Impact

 Networks

-• We hosted 29 network meetings, sessions, and webinars in FY24
+• We hosted 23 network meetings, sessions, and webinars in FY25

-• 90% of members were satisfied with the meetings, sessions, and capacity-building opportunities provided through our networks
+• 85% of members said they gained knowledge and skills via the opportunities provided through our networks

 Convenings

-IEL has hosted 6 national and regional conferences/convenings throughout FY24, which provided networking, listening and learning, and capacity-building opportunities to 5,235 attendees from 50 U.S. states and regions and 6 international regions.
+IEL has hosted 6 national and regional conferences/convenings throughout FY25, which provided networking, listening and learning, and capacity-building opportunities to over 4,000 attendees from across the country and beyond.

 Policy Highlights